 5. Pool House at Grand Hyatt Manila

 Looking for a place to dine underneath the stars?
-Head over to Pool House on the 30th floor of Grand Hyatt Manila.
+Head over to Pool House on the sixth floor of Grand Hyatt Manila.
 It’s one of the BGC restaurants that serve international cuisine with perfectly-grilled seafood and meat selections.
 Poolside gazebos are also available for a more intimate setting.
-Best if you arrive there before sunset — the golden hour views of the city skyline are a sight to behold.
+Best if you arrive there before sunset — the city views during golden hour are a sight to behold.

 Samba, Manila is another hotel-based restaurant located on the eighth floor of Shangri-La The Fort.
 Order Ceviche Limeno, Anticucho de Pulpo, or their other flavourful Peruvian dishes for a true South American treat.
 Its stunning views of the city guarantee a chill dining night for your friends or family.
 If that’s not enough, you can also vibe to the rhythm of lively tropical beats playing to the harmony of Samba’s cuisine.

 If you prefer to chill in an indoor dining experience instead of al fresco, we got you covered!
 One of your best private BGC restaurants is Canton Road.
 If you’re up for a closed-door Chinese diner in what looks like a room made for people on Forbes’ list, then this one’s for you.
 Think celadon-coloured patterns and premium silk panels.
 True to its name, this BGC restaurant specialises in signature Cantonese cuisine presented in a contemporary fashion.